grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 ### What is dCache?

 [dCache](https://dcache.org/) is a system for storing data in distributed and heterogenous server nodes that works like a single virtual filesystem tree.
-The system can be expanded or contracted by adding/removing data servers at any time. dCache is develop by [DESY](https://www.desy.de/index_eng.html)
+The system can be expanded or contracted by adding/removing data servers at any time. dCache is developed by [DESY](https://www.desy.de/index_eng.html)

 ### What is OSCAR?